bohagenpratt/1924_Project/README.md

 chinese_excl = df['Subjects_grouped'].str.contains('Chinese', na=False)
 ```

-It yielded a set of 37 docs relating to Chinese Exclusion (1882-1943) that can be used to create another df for that topic.
-Since it contains other info including the doc titles, descriptions, creators and URLs, the df gives users all the data they need in one place, rather than cobbling it together from catalog searches.
+It yielded a set of 37 docs relating to Chinese Exclusion (1882-1943) that can be used to create another DF for that topic.
+Since it contains other info including titles, descriptions, creators and URLs, the DF gives users all the data they need in one place, rather than cobbled together from catalog searches.

-A slightly different method uses the DataFrame apply() method to apply `string contains()`within a `Lambda` function.
-This searches *all* columns of the df, and pulls additional docs with "Chinese" in fields other than Subjects, such as Title or Description.
+A slightly different method uses the DF apply() method to apply `string contains()`within a `Lambda` function.
+This searches *all* columns of the DF, and pulls additional docs with "Chinese" in fields other than Subjects, such as Title or Description.

 ```
 Chinese_allcols = df.apply(lambda x: x.str.contains('Chinese', na=False), axis=1).any(axis=1)